SaludLemus/rshell_project/README.md

 will attempt to create the directory bin; however, the echo will only execute if the previous command failed.

-There is no limit to the number of commands that be chained using these and any other operators.
+There is no limit to the number of commands that be chained using these and any other connectors.

 <h3 id="Commenting">Commenting</h3>
 Documentation is very important, so you are able to add comments into your command lines.

+    These are same!
     $ mkdir test; rm ./test #Testing mkdir and rm; echo hello
+    $ mkdir test; rm ./test

 Everything after the '#' will not be included in the arguments and such, will not interfere with your executables.